-Are you a business looking to incorporate social media marketing into your marketing plan, but not sure where to start?
+Are you a business looking to incorporate social media marketing into your marketing plan for 2021?, but not sure where to start?
 Social Media can be one of the most powerful marketing tools, but in order for it to be the most effective you must decipher which platforms work best in your niche.
 Narrowing down the most appropriate platforms for your business will not only save you time, but it will allow you to focus on your goals.

 1. Define Your Target Market